 At a basic level, helping your dog to add a few pounds entails nothing more than tweaking his caloric intake and output.
 If your dog consumes more calories without burning any additional calories, he’ll gain weight (assuming he doesn’t have an underlying medical condition).

 - Increase the frequency with which you feed Fido.
-You may be able to get your dog to consume more food on a daily basis by dividing meal times up.
+You may be able to get your dog to consume more food on a daily basis by dividing meal times up rather than feeding him once per day.

 - Select a food with more calories and protein.
 A little bit more fat is alright, but you don’t want to just start feeding him the dog-food equivalent of cheese fries (all this talk of fat is making me hungry).

-- You can switch to an ad libitum feeding strategy.
+- You can switch to an ad libitum feeding strategy (“free feeding”).
 Although leaving food out for your dog at all times is often discouraged, it can be a great strategy for helping underweight dogs add some weight.
-In fact, ad libitum feeding may encourage your dog to eat a little when he is bored (let’s face it, humans are often guilty of this.
-Flying through a bag of Cheetos is much more fun than managing your monthly finances).
+In fact, ad libitum feeding may encourage your dog to eat a little when he is bored (let’s face it, humans are often guilty of this).

 - Provide him with high-calorie treats or supplements.
 While the bulk of your dog’s additional calories should come in the form of a nutritious, balanced food, it’s OK to supplement his diet with some fat- and protein-packed treats.